briankarlsayen/job-scrapper/README.md

 [x] add this to ranking to main file
-[x] fix the ranked_jobs file, still include the unmatched jobs, watch for changes in scores [x] when jobs.csv exist delete duplicate csv and txt files [ ] lk scroll loading
+[x] fix the ranked_jobs file, still include the unmatched jobs, watch for changes in scores [x] when jobs.csv exist delete duplicate csv and txt files [x] lk scroll loading
---- [ ] fix unreliable modal clicker, if not clicked stop operation
+--- [x] fix unreliable modal clicker, if not clicked stop operation
---- [ ] apply to main file
+--- [x] apply to main file
-[ ] automatic running: by my pc or raspi
+[ ] get all ul,li, and strings with bullet points for requirements [ ] automatic running: by my pc or raspi
 --- [ ] run headless
 --- [ ] dockerize run